Evolving Media Economics

 11:30am - 12:30pm CET

 While digital media thrived, several media business models hinging on physical experiences took a major hit due to pandemic-induced restrictions.
-Some providers of physical experiences ranging from employers to trade show organizers relied on experimentation to circumvent the challenges posed by the restrictions.
-The pandemic may have sanctioned a more acute blend of physical and digital experiences as a result, which will permeate different sectors within the media ecosystem.
-This session aims to provide insights into what that might look like.
+Providers of physical/live experiences relied on experimentation to circumvent the challenges posed by the restrictions, creating a new blend of physical and digital experiences that are here to stay.

 Build or Buy: Drivers for Outsourcing & Insourcing in Media